chef/chef-web-docs/chef_master/source/config_rb_client.rst

    The location of the file that contains the client key.
 Default value: ``/etc/chef/client.pem``.

 ``client_registration_retries``
-   The number of times a chef-client is to attempt to register with a Chef server.
+   The number of times a Chef Infra Client is to attempt to register with a Chef Infra Server.
 Default value: ``5``.

 ``client_d_dir``
-   A directory that contains additional configuration scripts to load for chef-client.
+   A directory that contains additional configuration scripts to load for Chef Infra Client.

 ``cookbook_path``
-   The sub-directory for cookbooks on the chef-client.
+   The sub-directory for cookbooks on the Chef Infra Client.
 This value can be a string or an array of file system locations, processed in the specified order.
 The last cookbook is considered to override local modifications.

 ``cookbook_sync_threads``
    The number of helper threads available for parallel cookbook synchronization.
-Increasing this value **may** increase the frequency of gateway errors from the Chef server (503 and 504 errors).
+Increasing this value **may** increase the frequency of gateway errors from the Chef Infra Server (503 and 504 errors).
 Decreasing this number reduces the frequency of gateway errors, if present.
 Default value: ``10``.

 ``data_bag_decrypt_minimum_version``
    The minimum required version of data bag encryption.
 Possible values: ``0``, ``1``, and ``2``.
-When all of the machines in an organization are running chef-client version 11.6 (or higher), it is recommended that this value be set to ``2``.
+When all of the machines in an organization are running Chef Client 11.6 (or higher), it is recommended that this value be set to ``2``.

 ``data_bag_path``
    The location from which a data bag is loaded.
 Default value: ``/var/chef/data_bags``.